 Synopsis: These are most exciting times to be a privacy researcher since, in today's hyper networked world with global data flows, almost all major business and technology trends, then be it Big Data, Cloud Computing, Mobility, BYOD, or Internet of Things, require deep privacy underpinnings.
-So there is ample opportunity to invent and innovate.
+So, there is ample opportunity to invent and innovate.

-Next we discuss the major goal of data privacy research, that is, to find the right balance between the two extremes of fully disclosed and completely withheld data that preserves both data privacy and its utility, and thus enable data sharing.
+Next, we discuss the major goal of data privacy research, that is, to find the right balance between the two extremes of fully disclosed and completely withheld data that preserves both data privacy and its utility, and thus enable data sharing.

 We then deliberate on two orthogonal efforts towards privacy formalization, namely, k-anonymity model and differential privacy.
-Both of them are not full proof, and yet are good frameworks for enabling fool proof data sharing in diverse scenarios.
+Both are not full proof, and yet are good frameworks for enabling fool proof data sharing in diverse scenarios.

 Sachin P. Lodha

 Qualifications: Ph.D. in Computer Science, Rutgers University, New Brunswick, New Jersey, USA

 Contact Details: TCS Innovation Labs - Tata Research Development and Design Centre, Pune

 Email: [email protected]